N.D. Sup. Ct. Admin. R.

 Section 5.
 Revocation of Probation Proceedings for Out of State Offenders.

-(A) When a petition for revocation of probation has been issued for a probationer who is in another state under the Interstate Compact for Adult Offender Supervision and who has been sentenced by a court having jurisdiction in the other state to a period of incarceration, a North Dakota district court may conduct the revocation of probation hearing by reliable electronic means.
+(A) When a petition for revocation of probation has been issued for a probationer who is in another state and who has been sentenced by a court having jurisdiction in the other state to a period of incarceration, a North Dakota district court may conduct the revocation of probation hearing by reliable electronic means.
 Before a district court may conduct a revocation of probation hearing by reliable electronic means for a probationer serving a sentence of incarceration in another state, the district court shall:

 (1) confirm on the record that the probationer has knowingly and voluntarily consented to a revocation of probation hearing by reliable electronic means; and